Snehaail11/AICTEP3/README.md

 NumPy: For numerical calculations.

 Matplotlib/Seaborn: For data visualization.

-Scikit-learn (optional): For clustering, regression, or predictive modeling.

-Jupyter Notebooks (optional): For interactive analysis.
+Colab : For interactive analysis.